RockLi/coconut/README.md

 #coconut

-Coconut is a foundation library including frequent used data structures and algorithms fully written in Go.
+Coconut is a foundation library fully written in Go which includes frequent used data structures and algorithms.

 ##Aims of this project